Hamidreza-Ramezani/hamidreza-ramezani.github.io/_pages/about.md

 Recent News
 ======
+- August 2024: Our PiM paper was nominated for Best Paper Award (top 6 papers) at Euro-Par 2024.
+- April 2024: Our paper "(re)Assessing PiM Effectiveness for Sequence Alignment" was accepted at Euro-Par 2024.
 - May 2023: I started my internship at TELUS.
 - November 2022: Our CGX paper was chosen as Best Paper Award Runner-up at Middleware 2022.
 - Jan 2022: I became a member of [ NetSysLab](http://netsyslab.ece.ubc.ca/).